Livsy90/SwiftPresso/README.md

 ## HTML Mapper

 The HTML mapper can transform an HTML text into an `NSAttributedString`.
+If an HTML text contains a link to a YouTube video, it will be displayed as a preview of that video with a clickable link.

 ```swift
 let mapper = SwiftPresso.Mapper.htmlMapper()